 Top 10 Tips For Taking Kids To The Snow For The First Time

-With the help of our friends at Visit Snowy Mountains, we’ve put together our Top 10 Tips for Visiting the Snow with Kids.
-With a little bit of planning and a flexible attitude, you’ll all get to experience the fun!
+We’ve put together our Top 10 Tips for Visiting the Snow with Kids.
+With a little bit of planning and a flexible attitude, you’ll all get to experience the joy.

 1. Choose Your Accommodation Wisely